morehockeystats/nhl-scraperl/README.md

-# nhl-scraperl
+# Sport::Analytics::NHL (formerly nhl-scraperl)

-NHL scraping with perl
+NHL scraping and data processing with perl

-I will move the clean stuff from my own repository here.
+The initial import is done.
+Consult the 'README' file.
+This a CPAN-like module with one executable (scripts/scrape)

+Enjoy!